A two stage approach for order and rack allocation with order backlog in a mobile rack environment: Computational results

-Table~\ref{order_compare} combines the average row from each of the order and rack allocation results tables (Tables~\ref{O50_nored}-\ref{O500_red}) given above into a single table for comparison purposes.
-The first set of rows in this table refer to results without rack reduction, the second set of rows refer to results with rack reduction.
-The average row gives the average value over all values of $O$.
+For comparison purposes Table~\ref{order_compare} shows in the first two groups of results the summary rows for each value of $O$ as taken from Table~\ref{nored} and Table~\ref{red}.
+The final two groups of results in Table~\ref{order_compare} are summary results for the combined approach as discussed in Section~\ref{jebcomb} above.
+Detailed results for this combined approach are not given here for space reasons.
+The average rows in Table~\ref{order_compare} gives the average value over all values of $O$.
 These are the averages over five different values for $O$, with ten cases being considered for each value of $O$.
-Considering Table~\ref{order_compare} it seems reasonable to conclude that: \begin{itemize} \item For both~\cite{valle2021} and Strategy 1, where we fulfil all orders at the first-stage, rack reduction has a very positive effect resulting (on average) in finding solutions requiring less racks quicker. \item For Strategy 2 and Strategy 3 where we fulfil some orders at the first-stage, some at the second-stage, we do not see such a marked improvement in performance in terms of the number of racks and number of non-picked orders as a result of rack reduction.
-However computation time (taking both stages into account) is (approximately) reduced by a factor of two for Strategy 2 and by a factor of five for Strategy 3. \item Comparing~\cite{valle2021} and Strategy 1 with Strategy 2 is complicated by the fact that we deliberately allow for non-picked orders in Strategy 2.
-Here, when we have rack reduction, we have that Strategy 2 gives solutions requiring on average 26.0 racks, with 5.3 orders left unpicked.
-This is fewer racks than both~\cite{valle2021} and Strategy 1 (27.7 and 27.1 respectively) and we would note here that any non-picked (second-stage) orders in Strategy 2 will be orders that only require a single unit of one product, so might easily be satisfied in a future order and rack allocation as orders come in over time. \item As discussed above Strategy 3 does require more racks than the other approaches.
-However it is by far the fastest of the approaches with a very low number of non-picked orders.
-Moreover, when rack reduction is used all instances are solved to proven optimality, with for the larger problems ($O=200, 500$) no unpicked orders. \end{itemize}
+Considering Table~\ref{order_compare} it seems reasonable to conclude that: \begin{compactitem} \item For both~\cite{valle2021} and Strategy 1, where we fulfil all orders at the first-stage, rack reduction has a very positive effect resulting (on average) in finding solutions requiring less racks quicker. \item For Strategy 2 and Strategy 3 where we fulfil some orders at the first-stage, some at the second-stage, we do not see such a marked improvement in performance in terms of the number of racks and the backlog as a result of rack reduction.
+However computation time (taking both stages into account) is (approximately) reduced by a factor of two for Strategy 2 and by a factor of five for Strategy 3.

-We would stress here that the rack reduction procedure we have presented above could easily be incorporated into any other solution approach (heuristic or optimal) for order and rack allocation.